andrewjkerr/cis4301-exam3-review/README.md

 Thanks to Eric Gross for the topic list:

-* HTML
-	* FORMS
-	* SUBMIT
-	* USING A METHOD (GET & POST)
-	    * Know the difference between the two.
-	    * Use POST for putting stuff into a database.
-	    * Use GET to just retrieve data from database.
-		* Users can easily change GET requests in the URL.
-		* GET requests store the information in the URL.
-	* #/some_URL - Takes you to the div(id = 'some_URL')
 * JDBC
 	* Cursor in database.
 		* It is an iterator, also the same as the ResultSet(Java).